-- Discuss with the internship instructor the issues with the particular site. - The internship instructor will schedule a site visit meeting between the student, the site supervisor, and the internship instructor. - During this meeting, the identified issues will be discussed and a professional development action plan will be developed to determine if the issues can be resolved within a specified timeframe.
-The student must adhere to their role in the professional development action plan and wait the identified timeframe before proceeding with the next steps. - If the issue has not been resolved within the timeframe identified and with the steps identified in the professional development action plan, the student will inform the internship instructor and program director of the desire to change internship sites.
-The student will identify in conjunction with the internship instructor and site supervisor a plan to exit the internship site in accordance with applicable ethical standards. - The internship student will then follow the procedures in the above section "Internship Placement Procedures".
+- Discuss with the university supervisor the issues with the particular site. - The university supervisor will schedule a site visit meeting between the student, the site supervisor, and the university supervisor. - During this meeting, the identified issues will be discussed and an informal plan will be developed to determine if the issues can be resolved within a specified timeframe.
+The student must adhere to intern role and wait the identified timeframe before proceeding with the next steps. - If the issue has not been resolved within the timeframe identified and with the steps identified in informal plan, the student will inform the university supervisor and clinical training director of the desire to change internship sites.
+The student will identify in conjunction with the university supervisor and site supervisor a plan to exit the internship site in accordance with applicable ethical standards. - The internship student will then follow the procedures in the above section "Internship Placement Procedures".